RickCruzz/Spark-EssentialsRJVM/README.md

 " " to "_" in the column names.

 `generateSampleData()` -> Can be used to extract a sample dataset from the Silver parquet file.
+Extracts a sample of the dataset and saves it in a parquet file.
+30% of the dataset is extracted.

+`generateSampleDataByYear()` -> Can be used to extract a sample dataset from the Silver parquet file.
-Has a predefined filter: `YEAR >= 2020 and YEAR <= 2022` This filter returns approximately 45% of the dataset.
+Has a predefined filter: `YER >= 2020 and YEAR <= 2022` This filter returns approximately 45% of the dataset.

 And one function to return the main Schema to the dataset use. `schemaFile()`

 ### processor.scala
 The function of this method is to have the main method to execute the functions defined in the definitions.scala Inside this method is checked if the args are correct and handling some basic exceptions (FileNotFound, NullPointer).
+The desired arguments are:
+- Path to the file.
+Eg: "/opt/spark-data/DataSet/Open_Parking_and_Camera_Violations.csv"
+- Type of the file to be generated.
+Eg: "silver", "sample" or "year"

 After seeing how the schema is predefined by the Spark itself with the option `inferSchema`, to increase the perfomance of reading, the option schema is added to the reader and the Schema is defined with the